Autocrat2005/simple_regression/README.md

 # simple_regression
-This is a simple regression Model to predict the score of students on the basis of hours they study
+This is a simple regression Model to predict the score of students on basis of the number of hours they study.